mia-platform/documentation/docs/release_notes/platform_5-7-1_releasenotes.md

 * **CMS**

-    From CMS it is possible to configure default environment variables, that are different for each template, in order to overwrite the defaults applied by DevOps Console.
+    From CMS it is possible to configure default environment variables, that are different for each template, in order to **overwrite the defaults applied by DevOps Console**.

 * You have the possibility to **resize columns** in the Pre/Post section of DevOps Console.